Research Themes

 We study the molecular arms race between bacteria and phage.

 Bacteria and their viruses, phage – the most prolific biological entities on earth – have been co-evolving for millions of years.
 The bacterial-phage molecular arms race has driven incredible biological diversity and innovation, of which we have just scratched the surface.
-Our lab discovers new phage defense pathways in opportunistic pathogens and seeks to learn how these pathways function in natural bacterial growth contexts.
-This knowledge can help us understand how phage may be impacting bacterial infections and inform how we design phage therapy (the treatment of bacterial infections with phage).

 -